alexbhr/dp-util/README.txt

 DefensePro capabilities with GeoIP
 ==================================

-DefensePro (version 5.10) supports up to 5000 different network objects in the blacklist/whitelist in total.
+DefensePro supports up to 5000 different network objects in the blacklist/whitelist in total.
 This means that the total number of network objects, out of all network classes assigned with a whitelist or blacklist policy, cannot exceed that.
 It is advised to list the relevant GeoIP location and see the number of networks it contains before adding